vpavlenko/web-2024-template/README.md

 **Once you wrote a message**, press `[Commit]`, then press `[Sync]`.

+If prompted like this, press "Always" for simplicity:

 The UI here is annoying and humiliating, I know.
 [You may fail](#empty-commit-message).

 You may also do it from GitHub Desktop.